solid/authorization-panel/proposals/acp/use-cases.md

 ### [2.1.3.2.
 Danielle stores their own recommendation](https://solid.github.io/authorization-panel/wac-ucr/#basic-readappend-multi-storage)

 _Danielle agrees to give Alice a personal reference, which Alice will link to in the reference section of her resume.
 Alice gives Danielle read access to resume for context, and append access so that she can add a link to the recommendation that she creates and hosts on her own resource server at https://danielle.example/recommendation.
-Danielle is the resource controller for that resource and gives it public read access._
+Danielle is the resource changeler for that resource and gives it public read access._

 Create the public policy to allow sharing of a recommendation.